Next.js

 export async function getServerSideProps(context) {

-const data = await getServerSideTranslations(context)
+const data = await getServerSideTranslations(context);

 }

-Set translations globally
+Set translations globally in _app.js

-// nextjs/pages/_app.js
+// pages/_app.js

-import { setClientSideTranslations } from '../i18n';
+import { setClientSideTranslations } from '../lib/i18n';

 export default function MyApp({ Component, pageProps }) {